yukito-n/bpo_test2/README.md

         gcloud beta emulators firestore start --host-port=0.0.0.0:8080
       ```
       Again ensure no spaces follow the caret.
+    Set `FIRESTORE_EMULATOR_HOST=localhost:8081` in any terminal that will run the backend.

 2. **Install backend dependencies and run the Functions Framework:**
     - **Linux/macOS**